 Being an elected official was never supposed to be an occupation, it was always supposed to be an act of civil servitude.
 Term limits prevent career politicians and help keep our governing bodies caught up with current values and keep solutions modern.
 I believe three terms (12 years), is more than enough time on a city council to pass the agenda and promises a candidate ran on.

 A sunset clause can easily be described as an expiration date, whereas after the specified amount of time has been reached, the contract or statute is no longer valid.
 In the context of a law or ordinance, if the rule is popular or successful, another vote would be done to extended it another term.
 Adding a sunset clause to all new ordinances would make the process of removing older rulings that are no longer relevant or outdated a more streamlined process, as it would take care of itself.
 It also has the added benefit of making our city council and governing bodies look at the effectiveness of each new ordinance and decide if it's worth continuing to enforce.
-Under this system, all new approved ordinances will come with a ten (10) year clause.
+Under this system, all new approved ordinances will come with a twenty (20) year clause.

 Home Buyer Grace Period

-Fiber Internet Investment
+Fiber Optic Internet Investment

-I believe one of the biggest debates with Airbnb is the pattern of property being bought solely for the purpose of being used as short-term rental property.
-I’m a supporter of finding ways to create passive income or another sources of revenue, but sometimes these ventures do get out of hand.
+I believe one of the biggest debates with Airbnb is the pattern of property being bought solely for the purpose of being used as a short-term rental.
+I’m a supporter of finding ways to create passive income or another source of revenue, but sometimes these ventures do get out of hand.
 Likewise, I believe in a reasonable limit in purchasing property and converting them to short term rentals, such as a maximum number of properties a single person or entity can run.
 In a housing market as competitive and filled with private equity firms buying units at prices normal people cannot afford, limits like these can ensure at least a fighting chance for everyday folk and first-time home buyers to purchase property.

 Downtown Golf Cart Usage

-Many towns, including ones around us like Acworth and Woodstock, allow Golf Carts (PTV Vehicles) in downtown areas and streets with speed limits of less than 25 MPH.
+Many towns, including ones around us like Acworth and Woodstock, allow Golf Carts (PT Vehicles) in downtown areas and streets with speed limits of less than 25 MPH.
 It’s been done and can be done here in our downtown.
 Like any vehicle, rules need to be followed: drivers must be licensed, must have turn signals, not permitted on sidewalks, and vehicles must be registered, to name a few.
 If implemented properly, I see no problem why PTVs shouldn’t be allowed.

-Apartments vs Single Family Home Development
+Apartment vs Single Family Home Development

 More Key Issues to Come